dotnet/dotnet-docker/samples/dotnetapp/README.md

 docker run --rm dotnetapp Hello .NET Core from Alpine
 ```

 [Globalization is disabled](https://github.com/dotnet/announcements/issues/20) by default with Alpine images in order to produce smaller container images.
 You can re-enable globalization if your application relies on it.
-[Dockerfile.alpinewithglobalization](Dockerfile.alpinewithglobalization) enables globalization for Alpine images.
-It will produce larger images.
+[Dockerfile.alpinewithglobalization](Dockerfile.alpinewithglobalization) enables globalization for Alpine images, but produces larger images.

 > Related: See [.NET Core Alpine Docker Image announcement](https://github.com/dotnet/dotnet-docker-nightly/issues/500)